PublicStrider/OsTicket/README.md

 # OsTicket
-osTicket - Prerequisites and Installation
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+osTicket - Prerequisites and Installation Prerequisites and installation of the open-source help desk ticketing system osTicket.
 Environments and Technologies Used
 Microsoft Azure (Virtual Machines/Compute)
 Remote Desktop
-Internet Information Services (IIS)
+Internet Information Services
 Operating Systems Used
 Windows 10 (21H2)
 List of Prerequisites
-Item 1: Installed CGI and enabled Internet Information Services (IIS) Item 2: Installed PHP Manager
+Item 1: Install CGI and enabled Internet Information Services (IIS) Item 2: Install PHP Manager
-Item 3: Installed MYSQL
+Item 3: Install MYSQL
-Item 4: Installed C++ redistributable
+Item 4: Install C++ redistributable
-Item 5: Configured permissons and Installed os-ticket Installation Steps
+Item 5: Configured permissons and Installed os Installation Steps - Disk Sanitization
-Disk Sanitization Steps

-Intsalled CGI with IIS to enable the use of PHP manager to use os-ticket
+Intsalled CGI with IIS, enable the use of PHP manager to use os.

-Disk Sanitization Steps
+Step # 1

 Installation of PHP manager to utilize os-ticket application

-Disk Sanitization Steps
+Step # 2

 You then have to enable PHP by using the PHP manager we installed on the VM earlier

-Disk Sanitization Steps
+Step # 3

 PHP should now be enabled on your VM

-Disk Sanitization Steps
+Step # 4

 Installation of MYSQL

-Disk Sanitization Steps
+Step # 5

 Installation of c++

-Disk Sanitization Steps
+Step # 6

 Installation of os-Ticket due to some extensions not working properly we must enable them using IIS

-Disk Sanitization Steps
+Step # 7

 Once enabling the extensions you should get the following screen

-Disk Sanitization Steps
+Step # 8

 Success !!! os Ticket is officialy installed and usable in your VM